MediaWorks New Zealand: Today FM

-Radio Live was a talkback radio station catered at the 35 – 54-year-old audience and LiveSport was a sports talk station aimed at the 40+ year-old male listeners.
-LiveSport was used to broadcast Radio Trackside during horse racing hours.
-Both stations have their origins as Radio Pacific which was an Auckland radio station that began in the 1970s, switched to a talkback format in the 1980s and was networked across all of New Zealand in the 1990s.
-Radio Live was initially started as new network in 2005 focusing on talkback and the Radio Pacific brand remained until 2007 also running talkback outside of the Radio Trackside hours.
-The two brands were consolidated into one in 2010.
-Radio Live was heard in 26 markets across New Zealand.
+Today FM was a talkback radio station catered at the 35 – 54-year-old audience.

-Radio Live ceased broadcasting on 18 January 2019 at midnight, and was replaced with Magic Talk at the same time.
+The station had its origins as Radio Pacific which was an Auckland radio station that began in the 1970s, switched to a talkback format in the 1980s and was networked across all of New Zealand in the 1990s.
+In 2005, Radio Live was launched focusing on talkback and the Radio Pacific brand remained until 2007 running talkback at breakfast, but outside of that time, it broadcast Radio Trackside horse racing coverage.